-It is perfectly safe for babies to drink cold breastmilk that has been properly stored in the refrigerator or freezer but they may prefer it warm.
-However, care must be taken to avoid separation of the milk and parents should watch out for cold milk causing an upset stomach or gas.
+Babies can drink cold breastmilk and other milk that has been properly stored in the refrigerator or freezer but they may prefer it warm as it comes from the breast at body temperature.
+Shaking or warming breastmilk slightly will help avoid separation.
+Parents should also watch out for cold milk causing an upset stomach or gas.

 Even though it’s safe, drinking cold breastmilk means that you will need to learn how to properly store your milk after pumping and we’ll need to dive into potential issues that could arise so you know what to look out for with your baby.
 Finally, I’ll give you a few tips to make the process easier!

 Most babies can drink cold breastmilk without problems

 The good news is that feeding your baby cold breast milk isn’t likely to cause any issues and it is certainly not a reason to give up breastfeeding early.
 For whatever reason, many mothers can feel like just because they are pumping and storing their milk somehow lessens the benefits of breastfeeding in the first place or means that they are failing.

 This couldn’t be further from the truth.

 Feeding your baby cold breastmilk still provides nearly all of the many benefits of breastfeeding but gives you the added flexibility of sending your milk to daycare or leaving it at home for your spouse or babysitter to feed to your baby.
 While most newborns and infants will probably prefer their milk warm because that’s how they are used to getting it from your breast there are ways to get them used to drinking it cold as well.